 This comment policy is a work in progress.
 I tweak it as I go/consume more wine/become a progressively more irritable person.

 I love that blogging allows for a relationship to build between writer and reader.
 I have learned all sorts of things from some of the amazing commenters who share this space with me online.
 I am super happy and grateful that folks are reading and participating.
 Thank you!
-I really think you are the best.
+I think you are the best.